 Possible release time from course instruction obligations (supported by school director).

 Use of service time (supported by school director).

-Use of undergraduate teaching assistants and FURI students funded through the Senior Associate Dean for Academic and Student Affairs.
+Use of undergraduate teaching assistants and FURI students funded through the Vice Dean for Academic and Student Affairs.

 Use of Dean’s Fellowships (graduate students co-funded by the Dean’s Office and the faculty member with their external funding).